 Furthermore, there are various possibilities for quantizing the mini-superspace models using Schrödinger symmetry.
 One approach is to study quantization techniques specific to particular potentials \cite{Essin:2006sic} and to consider how they apply to the models.
 Another method adopts the idea of group quantization \cite{Isham:1988bx} to quantize the Schrödinger group.
 Here, the dimension of our mini-superspace models is larger than 2, and it would be more non-trivial to construct the Casimirs and representations than the previous study \cite{Sartini:2021ktb}.

 In particular, quantization of the scalar-field mini-superspace model is interesting.
-The interior region of the horizon in the Schwarzschild metric corresponds—via swapping two coordinates $t$ and $r$— to a Kantowski-Sachs-type cosmological spacetime, where no matter field exists, of course.
-From this corresponding, quantization models of black holes are expected to exhibit a strong link with quantum cosmology models \cite{Modesto:2005zm}.
-On the other hand, a scalar field can be used as a ``clock” in relational formalism to quantize models \cite{Domagala:2010bm,Ashtekar:2011ni}.
+The interior region of the horizon in the Schwarzschild metric corresponds—via swapping two coordinates $t$ and $r$— to a Kantowski-Sachs-type cosmological spacetime, where no matter field exists.
+From this correspondence, quantum black-hole models are expected to exhibit a strong link with quantum cosmology models \cite{Modesto:2005zm}.
+On the other hand, a scalar field can be used as a ``clock” in relational formalism to quantize models \cite{Blyth:1975is,Halliwell:1984eu,Domagala:2010bm,Ashtekar:2011ni}.
 One of our interesting results in the scalar-field mini-superspace model is that, the JNW solution and the Kantowski-Sachs-type spacetime (with the causal-limit fluid) are unified into the single metric \eqref{metric_JNW}, meaning that the latter corresponds to the ``interior” of the former.
 In particular, both possess the Schrödinger symmetry.
 Therefore, the quantization of this model based on the symmetry and this interior-exterior relationship should provide a promising avenue for connecting quantum black hole models and quantum universe models.

 In any quantization method, the non-linearity inherent to gravity dynamics must be carefully considered.
 One feature of our canonical transformation method is that it reduces the system's motion to a uniform linear motion on the mini-superspace, where the Hamiltonian constraint $H=0$ governs the dispersion relation.
 Here, the linearity of the solution—and at the quantum level, the principle of superposition—holds true, making it possible to superpose states with different values of charges.
 However, translating it into geometric language requires us to use the relationship $\tX(X,P), \tP(X,P)$ between the original canonical variables $(X,P)$ and the new ones $(\tX,\tP)$, from which the non-linearity appears.
 This point will likely require careful attention during quantization.